Bùi Tuấn Lâm: Arrest and imprisonment

 After returning to Da Nang, Lâm's activism decreased, though he continued to post on social media.
-In November 2021, controversy broke out in Vietnam when a video of To Lâm, the Minister of Public Security, eating gold-encrusted steak while chef Nusret Gökçe, known as Salt Bae, sprinkled salt on it, at a restaurant in London following the 2021 United Nations Climate Change Conference in Glasgow.
+In November 2021, controversy broke out in Vietnam when a video of Tô Lâm, the Minister of Public Security, eating gold-encrusted steak while chef Nusret Gökçe, known as Salt Bae, sprinkled salt on it, at a restaurant in London following the 2021 United Nations Climate Change Conference in Glasgow.
 The meal, which occurred shortly after Lâm posted a video of him visiting the grave of Karl Marx, caused controversy in Vietnam, with criticisms levied at the cost of the meal due to the financial hardship many people faced due to the COVID-19 pandemic.
 Following this, Lâm posted a video online of him sprinkling green onion on noodle soup in a parody of Salt Bae.
 The video went viral, with Lâm being given the nickname "Green Onion Bae".
 Following the video, Lâm was interrogated by police on multiple occasions, and was pressured to close his noodle stand for several days.

 In September 2022, Lâm was arrested and charged with conducting propaganda against the state under article 117 of Vietnam's penal code.
 He was arrested as he left his brother's home, and his whereabouts following his arrest were unknown for seven months.
 Prosecutors stated this was because Lâm had declined legal counsel, something which was denied by his wife, Lê Thanh Lâm.
 Lâm's official indictment stated he had posted 19 videos on Facebook and 25 on YouTube which "affected the confidence of the people in the leadership of the state".

 Lâm's trial occurred on 25 May 2023 in Da Nang; his wife was forbidden from attending, and she and Lâm's brothers were physically removed from outside the courthouse and detained for several hours.
 During the hearing itself, the judge ordered that Lâm's defence lawyer leave the courtroom before he was able to finish his argument.
 During his trial, Lâm was reported to have said "I do not love the Communist Party, because I love Vietnam".

 Lâm was sentenced to five years and six months in prison, to be followed by four years on probation.
 After starting his sentence in Hòa Sơn prison in Da Nang, as of October 2023 he is completing his sentence in Xuân Lộc prison in Đồng Nai province.
 Human Rights Watch described Lâm's sentence as "cruel and outrageous".
 Amnesty International had called for the charges to be dropped, describing them as "trumped-up" and stating he should be immediately and unconditionally released.

 Lâm's appeal was heard on 30 August 2023, and the sentence was upheld.
 Lâm subsequently complained that he had been given no prior notice of hearing and so had not been able to prepare.

 In February 2024, Lâm's wife reported ongoing harassment from the police, including having her produce seized from the family food stand.
 The police stated it was due to her selling it without a licence.